egaskin/02601_Project/README.md

 (2) https://beltoforion.de/en/wator/index.php

-We are simulating the evolution of a simple ecosystem by sythesizing the two.
+We are simulating the evolution of a simple ecosystem by synthesizing the two.